Best Quit Habit Tracker Apps to Quit Anything in 2026

 Free

 Finch turns mental health routines into nurturing a virtual bird that grows as you complete check-ins, breathing exercises, and reflections.
-It gamifies habit-building and emotional wellbeing with gentle encouragement rather than hard tracking.
-It leans toward general self-care and mood support, so it suits quitting as part of a broader routine rather than as a dedicated sobriety counter.
+It leans on gentle gamification and encouragement rather than strict streak counting, which makes it feel supportive on hard days.
+It's more of a general wellbeing companion than a dedicated quit-habit tracker.

 Pros